pfriesch/PhnKWS/README.md

 In this case we first concatenate mfcc, fbank, and fmllr features and we then feed a MLP.
 The output of the MLP is fed into the a recurrent neural network (specifically a Li-GRU model).
 We then have another MLP layer (`MLP_layers_second`) followed by two softmax classifiers (i.e., `MLP_layers_last`, `MLP_layers_last2`).
 The first one estimates standard context-dependent states, while the second estimates monophone targets.
 The final cost function is a weighted sum between these two predictions.
 In this way we implement the monophone regularization, that turned out to be useful to improve the ASR performance.

-The full model can be considered as a single big computational graph, where all the basic architectures used in the [model] section are jointly trained.
+The full model can be considered as a single big computational graph, where all the basic arch_dict used in the [model] section are jointly trained.
 For each mini-batch, the input features are propagated through the full model and the cost_final is computed using the specified labels.
 The gradient of the cost function with respect to all the learnable parameters of the architecture is then computed.
-All the parameters of the employed architectures are then updated together with the algorithm specified in the `[architecture\*]` sections.
+All the parameters of the employed arch_dict are then updated together with the algorithm specified in the `[architecture\*]` sections.

 ```ini
 [forward]